tlq010407/COMP2042_CW_tlq010407/README.md

 # COMP2042_CW_hfylt5
 Tang,Liqi 20259468

 Fix the scoring system error: add the score correctly.
+Fix the cell number adding error.
 Fix the quit error: quit the game automatically when the "OK" button is clicked in an alert.
 Create 'GenerateNumRandom', 'Move', 'passDestination', 'StartController', 'MenuController', 'Record', 'RecordUser' and 'Survival' classes and Pane package.
 Create a permanent high score list (using a file to store scores and player names).
 Add 3 modes to the game: 'Classic' Mode, 'Hard' Mode, and 'Survival' Mode.